luau-lang/site/src/content/docs/reference/api.md

 * `size` - bytecode size
 * `env` - environment table to associate with loaded functions and to use when resolving imports

-When `env` is 0, current thread environment table is used.
+When `env` is 0, current thread global table is used.
+When `env` is not 0, it must be an index to a table object.

 On success, returns 0 and places the top closure of the bytecode on the stack.
 On failure, returns 1 and places a string with an error message on the stack.